 Many police reform advocates have experienced so much police abuse that has not “gone viral” or been picked up by the news, in addition to the acts they catch that do get exposed.
 They have seen that even when they do expose blatant abuse, the system often covers for the abusive officers.
 They may justifiably be somewhat jaded and may truly see all police officers as “pigs.”

 Still, the hate-rhetoric directed toward all peace officers needs to stop.
 Police Reform is too important an issue to squander platforms that gain public attention by exposing true corruption by filling them with hateful, false, anti-cop rhetoric.
-Name-calling may help blow off some legitimate steam, but it does not help the cause of police reform nearly as much as “staying classy” in rhetoric even in the face of gross atrocity and refraining from EVER lasing our at innocent or even hero cops with nasty name-calling.
+Name-calling may help blow off some legitimate steam, but it does not help the cause of police reform nearly as much as “staying classy” in rhetoric even in the face of gross atrocity and refraining from EVER lashing our at innocent or even hero cops with nasty name-calling.

 The Golden Rule is to treat others how we want to be treated.
 Regardless of how they treat you.
 That said, many peace officers put their lives on the line for those they love and their communities, are decent people, and deserve respect as people and professionals.
 Even the officers that don’t act professionally are more effectively exposed when the police reformer exposing their unprofessional conduct remains calm and professional in doing so.